Breast Implants FAQ’s – Breast Implants Under the Muscle or Over?

 The Pectoralis Major Muscle

-The red muscle seen on the picture to the left shows why the Pectoralis Muscle is ideal for hiding and supporting your breast implants.
+The Pectoralis Muscle is ideal for hiding and supporting your breast implants.
 It is in the perfect position.

 How Sub Muscular Breast Implants Are Inserted